 There are actually many, many more issues that are overlooked or swept under the carpet in the name of expediency, but I think you get the picture.

 The right schedule is one that is implemented using the old carpenter's adage of "Measure Twice and Cut Once."

-Taking the time to do a schedule change right will not only save you from problems down the road, but will likely result in immediate production gains and cost decreases which are not realized by the "Who knows a schedule pattern" methodology.
+Taking the time to do a schedule change right will not only save you from problems down the road but will likely result in immediate productivity gains and cost decreases which are not realized by the "Who knows a schedule pattern" methodology.

 Here are my thoughts on just a couple of the "assumptions" mentioned above.

 Employee participation is more than just allowing them to select between a couple of patterns.
 Participation means they know why a change is taking place.
 They are educated about what schedules can do (and can't do).
 They are given a wide variety of options that span the range of what is available instead of just a few similar patterns.
 They are allowed to have meaningful input on things like overtime levels, start times, the day on/off patterns and more.
 They are given "perfect" information about their final options in such a way as to allow them to discuss the options with their families before making a choice.